solids4foam/solids4foam/documentation/installation.md

   ## Installing solids4foam using **Docker**

-Docker is like a light-weight virtual machine that can allow a Ubuntu linux installation of solids4foam to run on macOS, Windows or linux.
+Docker is like a light-weight virtual machine that can allow a Ubuntu (or other) linux installation of solids4foam to run on macOS, Windows or linux.
 For macOS and Windows, Docker can be installed via **Docker Desktop** or **Docker Toolbox**: Docker Desktop is the preferred approach, while Docker Toolbox is for older Mac and Windows systems that do not meet the requirements of the Docker Desktop.

 ### **Docker Desktop (Preferred Approach)**